 Casement Double-Glazing Windows

-Casement double-glazed windows are the most popular style of window in the UK.
+Casement double-glazed windows are the most popular style of upvc window in the UK.
 This type of window is side-hinged and, in most homes, you’ll find two on either side of a middle panel of glass.
 Casement windows open much like a door – they open outwards.
 This makes for super easy opening and closing and doesn’t take up any room inside your home.
 Check out our casement windows guide for more information on this type of window.

 Awning Double-Glazed Windows